ruhlens/ruhlens/readme.md

 I'm Stephen, a passionate software developer and student from Nova.
 Here's a bit about me:

+- 🎓 I'm a junior at James Madison University studying computer science and economics
 - 🎮 I'm a gamer and game developer
 - 🔭 I’m currently working on developing an automated portfolio management software
 - 🌱 I’m currently learning full stack development using mongo/postgre, flask, and react